 Then they kill me and somehow take my Breaths away, he wrote.
 And give it to this child, who can become the next God King.
 Nobody knows about the swap, because only the priests ever see the God King, particularly when he is a baby.
 By the time he is displayed, it will be hard to tell exactly how old he is.

 Siri sat back, frowning.
-“But, if any of this is true, then there’s still one big question.
+“But, if any of that is true, then that asks another question.
 Why even bother with changing God Kings?
 Why not just leave one man holding the Breath?
-It makes you live such a long time, supposedly, that they shouldn’t need to cycle through you.”
+It makes you live such a long time, supposedly?”

 I don’t know, Susebron wrote.
 It doesn’t seem to make sense, does it?
 Maybe they are worried about keeping a single God King captive that long.
 Children are easier to control, perhaps?